SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 will run a load of checks, and it will fail them all because either the current version of `project.py` does not support this type of jobs (no input file _and_ not _art_ ROOT output file) or I have not figured out how to explain them to it.
+A practical command line:

+    xargs -l project.py --checkana --xml < campaign-xml.list

+(`campaign-xml.list` is a placeholder for the list produced and advertised by `neoSmazza.sh`, with full path).
 After this, we have a custom test script that will just check that the exit code of the job was good.
 If a job has failed, the job **must** be resubmitted until successful, lest the library